Victoria 3 Trade Center: How To Unlock & Use

 Protectionism

-If you choose the Protectionism trade policy law with no priority, then it will have a 10% tariff on both, the imports and the exports.
+If you choose the Protectionism trade policy law with no priority, then it will have a 10% tariff on both the imports and the exports.
 Therefore, by default, your nation will not have a preference towards either one.
 However, if you have the protect domestic supply with protectionism, there will be a 0% tariff on imports and a 20% tariff on exports.
-It will prevent your nation from exporting goods and there will be higher imports.
+It will prevent your nation from exporting goods, and there will be higher imports.

-On the other hand, protectionism with encouraging exports will have a 20% tariff on imports and a 0% tariff on exports.
-Here, you will see an increase in exports but a drastic decrease in imports due to a much higher tariff rate.
+• On the other hand, protectionism with encouraging exports will have a 20% tariff on imports and a 0% tariff on exports.

 Mercantilism